goodahead/ventor-merp/ventor_base/doc/index.rst

 |

+* 15.0.1.6.0 (2022-11-04)
+    - Added the setting 'Allow creating new packages' to menus Instant Inventory, Batch Picking, Cluster Picking, Internal Transfers, and all Operation Types

 * 15.0.1.5.0 (2022-10-10)
     - Added the setting 'Start inventory with 1' to Instant Inventory
     - Added the setting 'Hide Qty to receive ' to  Types of Operations is Receipt